London filing guidance self-assessment

 When can I claim income tax relief?

-You can claim income tax relief when you have to use your own money to buy things necessary for your work.
+You can claim income tax relief when you have to use your own money to buy items necessary for your work.
+This is often processed through your self assessment tax return, depending on your self assessment requirements.

 You cannot claim relief if your employer gives you all the money back or gives you an alternative (for example, you were given a phone but wanted a different one).